Dual-use reviewer architecture brief

 03. Definition

-The Funding Spine is the capital-facing extension of the Governance Spine — read-only, rule-based and evidence-anchored.
+The Funding Spine is the institution-facing extension of the Governance Spine — read-only, rule-based and evidence-anchored for investors, insurers and approved reviewers.

 Why this exists

-It creates a governed, auditable route from evidence to capital without substituting authority.
+It creates a governed, auditable route from evidence to institutional review without substituting authority.

-Capital moves faster than governance.
-The Funding Spine reduces that velocity mismatch by giving institutions a reviewer-ready route through evidence depth, mandate fit, repair cost and auditability without altering the evidence environment.
+Capital and risk-transfer decisions often move faster than governance.
+The Funding Spine reduces that velocity mismatch by giving institutions a reviewer-ready route through evidence depth, mandate fit, risk-reduction logic, repair cost and auditability without altering the evidence environment.

 Institutional problem solved

-It addresses fragmented evidence, inconsistent mandate-fit interpretation, reliance risk and neutrality requirements while leaving investment, credit, grant and funding decisions outside the system.
+It addresses fragmented evidence, inconsistent mandate-fit interpretation, reliance risk and neutrality requirements while leaving investment, credit, grant, funding, underwriting and coverage decisions outside the system.

 Architecture Function